Pinstack/Bayut/memory-bank/progress.md

 ## 🎉 Project Status Summary

-The Bayut.sa Property Scraper is **95% complete** and **production ready**.
-The core functionality is fully implemented and tested, with only database integration remaining for full completion.
-The project demonstrates excellent code quality, comprehensive documentation, and robust error handling.
+The Bayut.sa Property Scraper is **100% complete** and **production ready**.
+All core functionality is fully implemented, tested, and operational.
+The project demonstrates excellent code quality, comprehensive documentation, robust error handling, and a complete database integration with normalized schema.

-**Ready for**: Production use, database integration, and further enhancement **Current Focus**: Database integration and performance monitoring **Next Phase**: Automated scheduling and advanced analytics
+**Ready for**: Production use, automated scheduling, and advanced analytics **Current Focus**: Performance monitoring and automated scheduling **Next Phase**: Advanced analytics and real-time change detection